GIScience/gis-training-resource-center/_sources/content/Modul_4/en_qgis_map_design_I.md

 ## Saving or exporting styling settings

-1. Open the styling panel and click on `styles`.
+1. Open the styling panel and click on `Styles`.
 A dropdown menu will open with the option to export the layer styling.
 2. Since in this case, the styling is for exactly that dataset, you can leave all the boxes checked.
 3. Select a location and name for the styling.
 The styling will be saved as a `.qml` file. __Make sure it is saved in the same folder as the dataset and give it the same name as the corresponding dataset.
 This way it will, when loading the data into QGIS, the styling will automatically be applied.__